REIT Bargains: 2 DGI Names Plus 1 High-Yield Pick To Buy Now

 Tale Of The Tape – Deep Value

-During the past 5 weeks, WPG has traded in a range of $7.89 - $13.20 per share.
+During the past five weeks, WPG has traded in a range of $7.89-13.20 per share.
 The current 12% yield is well covered.
 The $1.00 annual distribution is conservative given the $1.63 FFO per share generated by the portfolio.
-They are actively managing the entire portfolio and actually growing same-store NOI.
+It is actively managing the entire portfolio and actually growing same-store NOI.

 This gives a nice cushion and provides free cash flow to take advantage of redevelopment and expansion opportunities.
 Meanwhile, CEO Lou Conforti and his team are opportunistically negotiating with lenders on the few remaining non-core properties.